C#/.NET code for REST API POST ExampleThis C#/.NET code snippet was generated automatically for the REST API POST example.

 C#/.NET REST API POST Example

 To send data to the REST API server using C#/.NET, you must make an HTTP POST request and include the POST data in the request's body.
 You also need to provide the Content-Type: application/json and Content-Length request headers.
-Below is an example of a REST API POST request to a ReqBin REST API endpoint.
+Below is an example of a REST API POST request to a ReqBin API endpoint.
 Click on Generate Code to see the C#/.NET code for this REST API POST example.

 In this REST API POST request example, the server informs the REST API client that it has returned JSON by sending Content-Type: application/json header in response.